-This is some of Hitchcock’s best material, tracing the early ways the monster was pumped up and dumbed down, how adaptations repeatedly needed to moralize the monster’s technological creation and folkloric demise, moralize into more conventional responses to the icky facts of human ambiguities and creaturely impulses.
+This is some of Hitchcock’s best material, tracing the early ways the monster was pumped up and dumbed down, how adaptations repeatedly needed to moralize the monster’s technological creation and folkloric demise — to moralize into more conventional responses to the icky facts of human ambiguities and creaturely impulses.
 Hitchcock is also good at the other end of the book, on the cultural controversies over genetic engineering and how even the name Frankenstein was avoided by Bush administrators working to curtail cloning and stem-cell research.
 Bringing up Frankie could have made them seem fear-mongering and “anti-science.”

 In between these two ends, Hitchcock surveys what seems like every film and comic book — yes, even Mel Brooks’ Young Frankenstein, currently on Broadway.
 Unfortunately, this means Hitchcock keeps making the same observations, keeps writing about yet another story of ‘man playing God.’
 The monster’s energy drains away.

 Given this apparent thoroughness, though, it’s surprising when she overlooks important touchstones — like a 1984 essay by novelist Thomas Pynchon.
 He links Frankenstein to the Luddites, the rebellious weavers in the 19th century who became symbols of resistance to technological progress.
 His essay also points to an enduring appeal of the monster, one that Hitchcock completely misses.
 The monster, Pynchon writes, is the ultimate “Big Bad-Ass.”